How to Properly Label a PV System per NEC 690 Part VI

 Special Considerations: Arc Flash and Bonding

-For commercial and large-scale PV systems, arc flash hazard labels are another critical requirement under NEC 110.16.
-These labels warn qualified persons of potential arc flash hazards and specify the necessary personal protective equipment (PPE).
-While less common on standard residential systems, any equipment likely to require examination or service while energized must be evaluated.
+For commercial and large-scale PV systems, arc flash hazard labels are a critical requirement under NEC 110.16 where equipment is likely to require examination, adjustment, servicing, or maintenance while energized.
+These labels warn qualified persons of potential arc flash hazards and help identify required PPE.
+While many residential installations do not meet the criteria for arc-flash labeling, the final determination should be made by a qualified person evaluating the specific installation and per 110.16.
 Separately, the concept of electrical safety relies on more than just labels.
-Proper system bonding—what is it?
-It’s the process of connecting all metallic, non-current-carrying components of the system together to create a safe path for fault current to travel, which is essential for grounding and overall system safety.
+Proper system bonding—connecting metallic, non-current-carrying parts to provide a safe fault-current path—is essential for grounding and overall system safety.
 A well-labeled and properly bonded system represents the highest standard of electrical work.

 Common Mistakes and How to Avoid Them